 Prime Video’s ‘The Peripheral’ is a sci-fi drama that takes place in different timelines in the future, creating a complicated web of events that affect the past just as much as they affect the future.
 The protagonist is Flynne Fisher, a young girl who is focused on taking care of her family but becomes embroiled in something that points towards bigger conspiracies.
-Created by Scott Smith, the show is executive produced by Jonathan Nolan and Lisa Joy, who are known for another mind-bending sci-fi series, ‘Westworld’.
-From the technology to the imminent fate of the world portrayed in the show gives an eerie feeling to the audience, especially considering how some sci-fi stories tend to predict the future.
+Created by Scott Smith, the show is executive produced by Jonathan Nolan and Lisa Joy, who are known for another mind-bending sci-fi series, ‘Westworld.’
+From the technology to the imminent fate of the world portrayed in the show, it gives an eerie feeling to the audience, especially considering how some sci-fi stories tend to predict the future.
 If you are wondering where the concept of ‘The Peripheral’ came from and how much it resembles the real world, then here’s what you should know about it.

-Is The Peripheral Based on a Book?
+The Peripheral is Based on William Gibson’s 2014 Book

 Yes, ‘The Peripheral’ is based on the 2014 book of the same name by William Gibson – it is not based on a video game.
 The author is previously known for creating sci-fi stories that dig into futuristic technology while also focusing on the political and climatic future of the world.
 For ‘The Peripheral’, the idea came to him as a very simple scene.
 “I had this girl walking down a hill to go to see her brother who lived in a house trailer.
 I didn’t really have anything else at all, and I didn’t know when it was, and I was just trying to channel the feeling of this girl who was the character,” he said.
 Once the characters seemed to be in the right place and the kind of people he wanted to follow, he started expanding the story, focusing on the world that they were living in.
 From here, things moved forward very quickly.